jdulemba/ML_Projects/CreditCardFraud/README.md

     - Significantly lower cross-validation scorescompared to the other sampling methods.
     - All hyperparameter configurations achieve perfect **Precision**, **Recall**, and **F1** scores, with GASearchCV obtaining the highest cross-validation score.

-Overall, the models with Over-Sampling achieved the highest cross-validation scores, models with "No Sampling" and "Over+Under-Sampling" achieve similar cross-validation scores, and models with Under-Sampling showed significantly lower cross-validation scores.
+Overall, the models with Over-Sampling achieved the highest cross-validation scores, models with No Sampling and Over+Under-Sampling achieve similar cross-validation scores, and models with Under-Sampling showed significantly lower cross-validation scores.

 ### Hyperparameter Testing Results
 ```